XeroAPI/Xero-Java/README.md

 	  <version>0.0.3</version>
 	</dependency>

-Also, you'll need to add this repository to your POM.xml
+You will also add this repository to your POM.xml

     <repositories>
       <repository>